This article only covers Final Cut Pro X 10.2.3 and earlier, and will not be maintained.

-Libraries are a new feature in Final Cut Pro X version 10.1 and later.
-A library contains both projects and events in one place.
+Libraries in Final Cut Pro X 10.1 – 10.2.3 contain both projects and events in one place.
 Think of libraries as a way to collect and organize related projects and events at a higher level.
 For example, you could use a separate library for each of your professional clients.
 Or you could use libraries to separate different video productions, each of which contains its own projects and events.

 Because a library contains both projects and events, it provides a single consolidated location for all your source media and edits.
 You can store libraries on local volumes and XSAN volumes.
 It’s easy to open and close libraries to access the media you need, and it’s simple to move media and projects between libraries.